 Projects

-Organization of working time: personalized driver schedules tested in Dijon
+Improving work-life balance through personalized driver schedules in Dijon

 Share on